srka/Inchoo-Unicache/README.md

   * Check if the cached content for a specific item name should be used
   * Get or set only the cached item timeout
   * Intuitive and easy to use
+  * NEW!
+Admin grid listing all the cached data
+  * NEW!
+"Clear Cache" button in admin grid
+  * NEW!
+"Delete Expired" button in admin grid and helper function
+  * NEW!
+Cron job for deleting expired cache data (turned on by default!)

 How to install?